Pedagogy of the Oppressed: Synopsis

 Chapter 3 is used to expand on Freire's idea of dialogue.
 He first explains the importance of words, and that they must reflect both action and reflection.
-Dialogue is an understanding between different people and it is an act of love, humility, and faith.
+Dialogue is an understanding between different people, and it is an act of love, humility, and faith.
 It provides others with the complete independence to experience the world and name it how they see it.
 Freire explains that educators shape how students see the world and history.
 They must use language with the point of view of the students in mind.
-They must allow "thematic investigation": the discovery of different relevant problems (limit situations) and ideas for different periods of time.
+They must allow "thematic investigation": the discovery of different relevant problems (limited situations) and ideas for different periods.

 This ability is the difference between animals and humans.
-Animals are stuck in the present unlike humans who understand history and use it to shape the present.
+Animals are stuck in the present, unlike humans who understand history and use it to shape the present.
 Freire explains that the oppressed usually are not able to see the problems of their own time, and oppressors feed on this ignorance.
-Freire also presses the importance of educators not becoming oppressors and not objectifying their students.
+Freire stresses the importance of educators not becoming oppressors and not objectifying their students.
 Educators and students must work as a team to find the problems of history and the present.

 Freire lays out the process of how the oppressed can truly liberate themselves in chapter 4.
-He explains the methods used by oppressors to suppress humanity and the actions the oppressed can take in order to liberate humanity.
-The tools the oppressors use are termed "anti-dialogical actions" and the ways the oppressed can overcome them are "dialogical actions".
+He explains the methods used by oppressors to suppress humanity and the actions the oppressed can take to liberate humanity.
+The tools the oppressors use are termed "anti-dialogical actions".
+The ways the oppressed can overcome them are "dialogical actions".
 The four anti-dialogical actions include conquest, manipulation, divide and rule, and cultural invasion.
-The four dialogical actions, on the other hand, are unity, compassion, organization, and cultural synthesis.
+The four dialogical actions, are unity, compassion, organization, and cultural synthesis.